-This office has 3 distinct parts, Career Development, Licensing and Credentialing and Writing.
+This office assists students with Career Development, Licensing and Credentialing, and Writing.

 The team’s directors each have more than three decades of experience working with students.
-They understand the unique and sometimes subtle nature of the medical climate as it pertains to a RUSM student and the issues he or she faces.
-By understanding the medical and residency landscape, the OCA departments identify the advantages and challenges RUSM students may face with regard to the changing nature of the medical career field and helps gear students toward designing a landscape for their future careers.
+They understand the unique and sometimes subtle nature of the medical climate and the issues RUSM students face.
+With an understanding of the medical and residency landscape, the OCA departments identify the advantages and challenges RUSM students may face in the ever-changing medical career field.
+Each department helps guide students to design their future careers.

-The OCA Career Advisors help students on how to best prepare to enter The National Resident Matching Program (NRMP) and/or specialty matches and provides the necessary credentials for a successful application.
-The OCA also provides information that can be helpful in determining the specialties that best suit a student’s academic interest and performance and advises on interview skills, the residency application process, and successful approaches that will represent him or her best.
+The OCA Career Advisors assist students to prepare to enter The National Resident Matching Program® (NRMP®) and/or specialty matches and provide the necessary credentials for a successful application.
+The OCA also provides information that can be helpful in determining the specialties that best suit a student’s academic interest and performance and advises on interview skills, the residency application process, and successful approaches that will represent each student best.

-The OCA Writers prepares and guides students on the residency documents that have to be completed in order to apply and go through the interview process.
-From the personal statement, CV and the MSPE, students are given the tools they need to empower them to maximize their results throughout the Match season.
+The OCA Writers prepare and guide students on residency documents to be completed in order to apply and enter the interview process.
+From the personal statement, curriculum vitae (CV) and the Medical Student Performance Evaluation (MSPE), students are given the tools they need to empower them to maximize their results throughout the Match season.

-Serving as a liaison with ECFMG, the OCA Licensing Analysts assures students are ECFMG-certified, a culminating validation of their education as being on the level sought in US medical school curricula.
+Serving as a liaison with the Educational Commission for Foreign Medical Graduates® (ECFMG®), OCA Licensing Analysts assure students are ECFMG-certified, and validates their education level for U.S. medical school curricula.
 The OCA subsequently administers all verification and state licensure documentation for graduated students.

-OCA Career Advisors will assist you in preparing for Residency by:
+Starting in semester 5, OCA Career Advisors will assist in residency preparation by:

-Researching options for unmatched students or those with gaps prior to start of match year
+- Researching options for students who don’t attain a residency or those with gaps prior to start of residency

-OCA Writers will assist you in preparing for Residency Applications by:
+OCA Writers will assist in preparing for Residency Applications by:

-Uploading official documentation to ERAS (MSPE and transcript)
+- Uploading official documentation to Electronic Residency Application Service® (ERAS®) (MSPE and transcript)

-Preparing MSPE or transcripts for fellowships through EFDO
+- Preparing MSPE or transcripts for fellowships through ERAS Fellowships Documents Office (EFDO).

 Office of Career Advisement